History of Easter: Why Bunnies and Eggs?

 The flower Lilium longiflorum is native to the Ryukyu Islands in the south of Japan.
 It was introduced to England in 1819 and the U.S. in 1880, making its way to Bermuda, but a virus wiped out the Bermuda lily strain.
 The market was again centered primarily in Japan, but this stopped abruptly after the attack on Pearl Harbor in 1941.
 However, a suitcase full of the bulbs had been transported to Oregon by the soldier Louis Houghton.
-They were popularized by farmers and florists from Oregon to Northern California.
+Farmers and florists from Oregon popularized them into Northern California.

 Date of Easter

 Although Easter was celebrated very early in the church, its recurring date was not agreed upon Empire-wide until A.D.
-325, when the Roman Emperor Constantine convened the ecumenical Council of Nicaea that included several hundred church leaders from throughout the Roman Empire, including the Bishop of Myra, St. Nicholas.
+325, when the Roman Emperor Constantine convened the ecumenical Council of Nicaea, including several hundred church leaders from throughout the Roman Empire, including the Bishop of Myra, St. Nicholas.

 Though it was not immediately adopted everywhere, eventually, it was observed on